jcmartinez/drupalpro14/README.md

 DrupalPro14
 ===========

 Note on Sep.
-2018
-A new branch has been added for Ubuntu 18.04.
-If you are using Ubuntu 18.04, checkout this branch befor running the scripts.
+2018: A new branch has been added for Ubuntu 18.04.
+If you are using Ubuntu 18.04, checkout this branch before running any of the scripts.

 ------------